-Sufficient documentation is provided at the NIST sponsored CFAST/FAST website, http://fast.nist.gov/, to make an informed determination of the classification of the software.
-A user of the CFAST software for safety analysis applications would be expected to interpret the information on the software in light of the requirements for atmospheric dispersion and consequence analysis discussed in Appendix A to DOE-STD-3009-94 to decide on an appropriate safety classification.
-For most organizations, the safety class or safety significant classification, or Level B in the classification hierarchy discussed in (DOE, 2003e), would be selected, which by definition relates to applications:
+Error!
+Reference source not found.
+Sufficient documentation is provided at the NIST sponsored CFAST website, http://fast.nist.gov/, to make an informed determination of the classification of the software.
+A user of the CFAST software for safety analysis applications would be expected to interpret the information on the software in light of the requirements for consequence analysis discussed in Appendix A to DOE-STD-3009-94 to decide on an appropriate safety classification.
+For most organizations, the safety class or safety significant classification, or Level B in the classification hierarchy discussed in (Error!
+Reference source not found.), would be selected, which by definition relates to applications: